davidauza-engineer/Private-Events/README.md

-# Members-Only
+# Private-Events

-The objective of this project is to practice the implementation of authentication.
+This project focus on creating an app for event management, with the objective of studying database relations and Active Record modeling.
+The specifications of the project are available on [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations).
+This is part of the [Microverse](https://www.microverse.org/) curriculum.

 ## Built With